aroemers/mount-lite/README.md

 ;=> object[mount.lite.Unstarted 0x12345678 "State #'your.app/db is not started."]
 ```

-When in a rare case you don't want the current state stopping automatically when it is redefined, use the
-`:stop-on-reload?` key and set it to false.
+When in a rare case you don't want the a state stopping automatically on redefinition, but just redefine its lifecycle expressions, then the `:on-reload` key can be used.
+By default is is set to `:stop`.
+Setting it to `:lifecycle` will just redefine the lifecycle functions, and keep the state running as is.

 ### Substitute states